 Create A Schedule

 Start by writing down any appointments and commitments you have.
-When you’re reviewing your schedule, take note of the days and times that you typically don’t have anything planned.
+When you’re reviewing your schedule, take note of the days and times you don’t have anything planned.
 These would be great opportunities to sneak in a quick workout.

-Referring back to step one, knowing what your fitness goals are helps you to decide the appropriate exercises needed to create your workout plan.
+Knowing what your fitness goals are helps you to decide the appropriate exercises needed to create your workout plan.
 The following are some examples of workout routines designed for specific fitness goals.

 Read More: 5 Outdoor Exercises For Better Health

 There are many benefits to a cardio routine including improved heart health and stress relief.
 The amount of time you spend performing cardio exercise varies with your fitness goals.
-It’s recommended to get at least 3.5 hours a week of a cardio workout.
+It’s recommended to get at least 3.5 hours a week of a cardio exercise.

 - jumping jacks